-We would love to hear from relatives or anyone that knew J.O.
+We would love to hear from relatives or anyone who knew J.O.
 Mulley- the man that dismissed the great Don Bradman at Menangle.

-Below are 2 photographs that include Don Bradman taken on that day at Menangle.
-Bradman is second from the left at the back in the group photograph. (click on the images for a larger view).
+Below are two photographs that include Don Bradman taken on that day at Menangle.
+Bradman is second from the left at the back in the group photograph.